sd-powell/portfolio_project_1/TESTING.md

 ### Lighthouse

-I've tested my deployed project using the Lighthouse Audit tool to to test the performance, accessibility, best practices and SEO of the website.
+I've tested my deployed project using the Lighthouse Audit tool to test the performance, accessibility, best practices and SEO of the website.

 | Page    | Mobile                                                      | Desktop                                                      | Notes |
 | ------- | ----------------------------------------------------------- | ------------------------------------------------------------ | ----- |